Personal injury

 - tariffs for whiplash injuries that last up to two years from RTAs

-- the small claims limit increasing from £1,000 to £5,000 for RTAs not involving vulnerable road-users such as pedestrians, cyclists, motorcyclists and horse riders
+- increasing the small claims limit from £1,000 to £5,000 for RTAs not involving vulnerable road-users such as pedestrians, cyclists, motorcyclists and horse riders

 - a new online portal called the Official Injury Claim service

-The reforms are partly the result of the Civil Liability Act 2018.
-The regulations underpinning these reforms include:
+The reforms were partly the result of the Civil Liability Act 2018.

 There is also a Pre-action Protocol for personal injury claims below the small claims limit in RTAs.

-What this means for claimants
+What the changes have meant for claimants

-Claimants are therefore unlikely to be able to recover their legal costs.
-For many, the only option may be to use the Official Injury Claim portal and in some cases represent themselves in court.
-The MoJ has published a guide on making a claim, for people without representation.
+Claimants have not been able to recover their legal costs.
+For many, the only option has been to use the Official Injury Claim portal and, in some cases, represent themselves in court.

-What this means for solicitors
+What the changes have meant for solicitors

 If you represent claimants for claims under £10,000, your organisation needs to register on the online portal.